Set the Tone

 Create and Share a Standard Way for Families to Receive School-Wide Information

-Consistent communication is crucial for an effective partnership with families, especially during this time of distance learning.
-It is important to have a simple and standard way for staff, students and families to send and receive information.
+Consistent communication is crucial for an effective partnership with families.
+It is important for staff, students and families to have a simple, standard way to send and receive information that fosters two-way communication.

 Here are a few best practices:

-• Offer capacity building opportunities for staff, families and students to learn how to navigate any communication tools utilized.
+• Provide opportunities for staff, families and students to learn how to navigate the communication tools used at your school